Skip to main content

 • Artichoke2 beneficial2 studies

-• LowBlack CuminAcross 3 studies, 1 (a 2025 meta-analysis of 82 RCTs) reported a small beneficial effect of black cumin supplementation on reducing aspartate aminotransferase (AST) levels, while 2 studies (including another meta-analysis) found no significant effect.
-Effect sizes were predominantly small.
-The only positive result came from a large meta-analysis with a wide dose range (200–4600 mg/day), but the overall evidence base is limited.1 beneficial2 neutral3 studies
+• LowBlack CuminAcross 3 studies, 1 reported a beneficial small effect on reducing aspartate aminotransferase (AST), while 2 found no significant effect.
+The overall evidence is mixed, with a neutral predominant finding.
+The most studied dose range is broad (200–4600 mg/day) and the median study duration is 19 days.1 beneficial2 neutral3 studies

 • Coffee1 beneficial1 neutral2 studies